 Environments where advanced DNS features beyond the scope of the IdM DNS are needed.

 Environments with a well-established DNS infrastructure where you want to keep using an external DNS server.

-Even if an Identity Management server is used as a master DNS server, other external DNS servers can still be used as slave servers.
+Even if an Identity Management server is used as a primary DNS server, other external DNS servers can still be used as secondary servers.
 For example, if your environment is already using another DNS server, such as a DNS server integrated with Active Directory (AD), you can delegate only the IdM primary domain to the DNS integrated with IdM.
 It is not necessary to migrate DNS zones to the IdM DNS.

 3.2.
 Guidelines for planning the DNS domain name and Kerberos realm name

 When installing the first Identity Management (IdM) server, the installation prompts for a primary DNS name of the IdM domain and Kerberos realm name.
 The guidelines in this section can help you set the names correctly.

 You will not be able to change the IdM primary domain name and Kerberos realm name after the server is already installed.
 Do not expect to be able to move from a testing environment to a production environment by changing the names, for example from

 - A separate DNS domain for service records

 - Ensure that the primary DNS domain used for IdM is not shared with any other system.
 This helps avoid conflicts on the DNS level.

 - Ensure you have valid delegation in the public DNS tree for the DNS domain.
 Do not use a domain name that is not delegated to you, not even on a private network.